kersorianek/mon-portfolio/aboutme.md

-👉 I am open to any business opportunity, and I'm ready to help you achieve your project's success.
-Please contact for any services including:
+👉 I am open to any business opportunity and ready to help you achieve your project's success.
+Contact for any services including:

-🎯 Software Project Managment
+☑ Software Project Managment

-🎯 Business System Analysis
+☑ Business System Analysis

-🎯 Software Testing
+☑ Software Testing

-🎯 Business Consulting
+☑ Business Consulting

-🎯 Technical Document Preparation
+☑ Technical Document Preparation

-🎯 Individual Training
+☑ Individual Training